cits3007/cits3007.github.io/assets/labs/lab01-solutions.md

       one of these.
 If you are using a non-Ubuntu distribution, consult the VirtualBox documentation for instructions on how to install.

+    If on Linux, once VirtualBox is installed, you should run the command `sudo usermod -aG vboxusers $USER` from a terminal; this gives you all the permissions needed to run VirtualBox properly.
+You'll then need to log out and log back in again.

 #.
 Visit <https://www.vagrantup.com/downloads>, download the
     appropriate Vagrant package for your platform, and install it.